The Dugites: History

+Peter Crosbie, originally from Melbourne, had spent time in the UK in the mid-70s and wrote an album's worth of material with Pete Sinfield, which was not released.

+He returned to Australia, but to Perth rather than Melbourne.
 The Dugites formed in Perth in 1978 with a line-up of Lynda Nutter on vocals, Peter Crosbie on keyboards, Gunther Berghoffer on guitar, Phillip Bailey on bass and Clarence Bailey on drums.
+Nutter had been studying English and theatre at university in Perth but curtailed her studies for the sake of the band.

+The group's sound was influenced by 1960s 'girl groups', Dusty Springfield and records produced by Phil Spector but their songs were often political.
+One early song, which did not make it to record, was called "Don't be Born Black in Australia"; "No-One Would Listen" and "South Pacific" had anti-nuclear themes.

-In 1979 The Dugites released a single "Hit Single"/"Bruce", and toured as the backing band for Dave Warner.
+In 1979 The Dugites released an independent single "Hit Single"/"Bruce", and most of the band toured as the backing band for Dave Warner.
 The single had been self-financed, but that year they were signed by the Deluxe label distributed by RCA Records.
 In 1980 Paul Noonan (ex-Dave Warner's from the Suburbs) replaced Phillip Bailey.
 Their first album The Dugites, produced by Bob Andrews (Graham Parker and the Rumour), was released in June 1980 and reached No. 22 on the Australian Album charts.
 It went on to attain gold status (35 000 copies sold).
 Three singles were issued from the album, "In Your Car"/"13 Again" in May 1980, which reached No. 34 on the Australian Singles charts in July, "Goodbye"/"No God, No Master" in July and "South Pacific"/"Gay Guys" in October, which reached No. 90.
 At the 1980 Countdown Music Awards both The Dugites and Nutter received nominations for 'Best New Talent' and 'Most Popular Female' respectively.
 In December the band were the opening act for Elton John's concert at the Perth Entertainment Centre.